priyanuj97/DMA-Engine/README.md

 The DMA has an arbiter which manages the requests of the peripherals by selecting the channel based on the priority levels.
 This model also supports configurable bursts.

 P.S.
-To know more about the DMA Engine, find the file Direct Memory Access.pdf in the repo.
+To know more about the DMA Engine, find the file Direct Memory Access.pdf in the repository.